The Catholic Daughters of the Americas nationwide started a new year in September, 2020.

-The newly elected officers attended officer training on August 25, 2018 in Seguin, Texas.
-The State Court officers provided guidance regarding the four topics that will dominate this first year of the term of CDA officers in the local courts: Protocol, Circle of Love, Ceremonials, and Spirituality/Service.
+The four topics that will dominate this first year of our term as CDA officers is: Protocol, Circle of Love, Ceremonials, and Spirituality/Service.

 The Circle of Love provides CDA’s structure for assisting in church and community, participating in national programs that make a difference, working with youth and schools, making a difference in the lives of the elderly and aged, and promoting justice and equality in legislative issues through Operation Morning Star.